hmchen47/DataScience/ML/MLNN-Hinton/09-Overfitting.md

   </div>

 + Weight penalities vs weight constraints
-  + usually penalize the squared value of each weight separately
+  + penalities: usually penalize the squared value of each weight separately
   + constraint on the maximum squared length of the incoming weight vector of each hidden or output unit
     + an update violates constraint $\implies$ scale down the vector of incoming weights to the allowed length
   + advantages of weight constraints over weight penalities